tfindelkind-redis/azure-managed-redis-terraform/examples/enterprise-security/README.md

 **Why AzAPI for this example?**
 - Full support for Customer Managed Keys (CMK) with the latest API
 - Complete Managed Identity integration
-- Access to all preview features (clusterless mode, persistence, etc.)
+- Access to all preview features (NoCluster mode, persistence, defer upgrade, etc.)
 - Latest Azure API version (2025-05-01-preview)
 - Same security features as AzureRM with enhanced flexibility